-In the late 1890’s White had a quite a few horses in training in England including Form, Georgic and Old Clo.
+In the late 1890s, White had quite a few horses in training in England including Form, Georgic and Old Clo.
 Georgic pulled off a coup when he landed the 1898 Cambridgeshire Stakes at Newmarket as well as the rich Prince Edward Handicap at Manchester, while Form, another son of Cranbrook, won several races including the Westmoreland Plate.
-Just like James White at Kirkham, for some years around the turn of the century, Henry White bred a number of his best mares to English time in a bid win the Derby at Epsom, and although he sent a few of these homebreds over, none ever came up to the mark.
+Just like James White at Kirkham, for some years around the turn of the century, Henry White bred a number of his best mares to English time in a bid to win the Derby at Epsom, and although he sent a few of these homebreds over, none ever came up to the mark.
 Still, these English adventures didn’t involve any decline in his Sydney racing activities and in the last years of his life, he had horses scattered among many trainers including Tom Payten, Tom Lamond, John Allsop and Harry Rayner.

 Henry Charles White having been confined to his bed at his town residence, Green Oaks, Darling Point, for several weeks before reluctantly accepting medical advice and journeying to Tasmania in search of a more congenial climate for his respiratory problems, finally found God’s acre in February 1905 in Hobart.
 Paris, the best racehorse ever to carry his colours, was, at the time of White’s death, domiciled at Green Oaks and enjoying the carefree life of a hack for one of his daughters.
 White’s estate was valued for probate at £280,331 and left to his widow and two sons, Ray of Lowdown Estate, Queensland, and Hunter of Havilah and Wollara Estates.